scan-io-git/scan-io/docs/corp-gitlab-easy-start.md

     mountPath: "/ssh-key-volume"
 ```

+Add to ssh key provisioning configuration to all charts you are going to use: `scanio-job`, `scanio-main-cronjob`.

 Before the next step, don't forget to build docker image and push to a registry, that k8s works with.

 Deploy the pod: